Trends

 What was your biggest culture shock?

-Well we moved from a town of 2,500 to a city of 250,000, which has now grown to over 500,000 I would say that is a huge shock.
+Well, we moved from a town of 2,500 to a city of 250,000, which has now grown to over 500,000 I would say that is a huge shock.
 Plus where we lived in Britain there was an Indian lady and the rest of the population was white.
-We move to Brampton, Ontario and the majority of the population was from another country, so that too took a bit of getting used to.
-Then there was the way everyone went over the top at holidays, and I don’t mean just Christmas, but Easter, Valentine’s Day etc, etc. We weren’t used to that.
+We moved to Brampton, Ontario and the majority of the population was from another country, so that too took a bit of getting used to.
+Then there was the way everyone went over the top at the holidays, and I don’t mean just Christmas, but Easter, Valentine’s Day, etc., etc. We weren’t used to that.

-What haven’t you gotten used to yet in Canada?
+What hasn’t you gotten used to yet in Canada?

-How everyone embraces the outdoors especially Winter.
+How everyone embraces the outdoors, especially Winter.
 Not a huge fan of trudging through a foot of snow.
-Hate the humidity in Summer, and hate mosquito’s, black flies and all other flying biting bugs, that still love me despite the fact they have bitten me for the past 20 years!!
+Hate the humidity in summer, and hate mosquitoes, black flies and all other flying biting bugs, that still love me despite the fact they have bitten me for the past 20 years!!

 Did immigrating to Canada match your expectations?